erikdubois/AntergosGnome/README.md

 	git clone https://github.com/erikdubois/AntergosGnome

 This folder that you will download will give you all the installation scripts necessary to fully install the desktop.

 Change, delete and append whatever you want.

-I decided to split the logical entities in seperate files.
+I decided to split the logical entities in seperate files or logical entities.
 Better to debug and better for users to understand.

 The scripts have been numbered from 1 to 6.
 Follow the orderering to install all programs.